gitlabhq/gitlab-runner/docs/development/README.md

 You can start hacking GitLab-Runner code.
 If you are interested you can use Intellij IDEA Community Edition with [go-lang-idea-plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) to edit and debug code.

+## Managing build dependencies

+GitLab Runner uses [Govendor](https://github.com/kardianos/govendor) to manage its dependencies - they get checked into the repository under the `vendor/` directory, with a manifest stored in `vendor/vendor.json`.

+If your contribution adds, removes or updates any dependencies to the runner, please ensure the vendored copies updated in lock-step.

+**For added/removed dependencies:**

+1. Run `go get [package]` (if you haven't done this already) to download required package into your `$GOPATH`.
+   Repeat this for any added package.

+1. Commit all added changes and stash/remove all uncommited changes to have a clean working directory.

+1. Execute

+    ```bash
+    $ make update_govendor_dependencies
+    ```

+    This task will:
+    * remove all unused packages with,
+    * add all missing or external packages (packages that are not stored in vendor but can be found in `$GOPATH`),
+    * show git status and ask if changes in `vendor/` or done properly,
+    * show diff of `vendor/vendor.json` and ask if it is done properly,
+    * add and commit changes in `vendor/` directory.

+**For dependencies that need update:**

+1. Run `go get -u [package]` (if you haven't done this already) to upload selected package present in your `$GOPATH` or download it if it's not present.

+    If you want to use specific version then go to the package directory in your `$GOPATH` and checkout it to this version, e.g.:

+    ```bash
+    $ cd $GOPATH/src/github.com/docker/docker/client
+    $ git checkout v1.13.0
+    ```

+    Repeat this for any added package.

+1. Execute

+    ```bash
+    $ make update_govendor_dependencies
+    ```

+    This task will behave just like described above.

 ## Troubleshooting

 ### executor_docker.go missing Asset symbol